ibadrather/ibadrather.github.io/README.md

   - Continued teaching the following years and also started teaching OpenCV basics.

 - **Vice-President Enactus JMI, 2017-2018**:
-  - Lead a team of more than 100 people working on various social projects projects.
+  - Lead a team of more than 100 people working on various social projects.
   - Developed a good name and positive impression of the organisation, which helped in motivating people to join and work with us.
   - Organised numerous events around Delhi showcasing and marketing our projects.
   - Raised the most funds the organisation ever did at that time (was also working as sponsorship head).